 We have this word used in a few places in the Scriptures.
 “At the same time came the disciples unto Yahushua [Jesus], saying, Who is the greatest in the kingdom of heaven?
 And Yahushua called a little child unto Him,

-and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
+and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, you shall not enter into the kingdom of heaven.
 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven (Matthew 18:2-4, emphasis added).
 How does one become like a “little child” when you are already grown up and maybe even old?

 We have all seen children that we should not be like – throwing temper tantrums, sassing their parents, making everyone around them nervous wrecks, etc. Certainly as grown-ups, we should not behave like this!
 Children should not even be allowed to behave like this!
 But what is there about little children that we need to become like?
 A little while ago my wife and I were baby-sitting three little grandchildren.
 The two older ones were busy playing in another part of the house and my wife and I were spending time with the two year old.
 Jesse suddenly climbed unto the hassock and threw himself off of it and into the arms of my shocked wife; totally without warning!
 Fortunately for Jesse my wife was quick to react and caught him.
 Well that set the stage for the next half hour of him jumping off the hassock and into grandma’s arms.
 He had never done anything like this with us before.
 Complete trust in his grandma without any fear whatsoever.
 Is this what Yahushua had in mind when He referred to becoming “as little children?”
 I believe so.

 As adults we all have had experiences in our lives that hinder us from having complete trust in anybody.
-The Bible tells us “Trust ye not in a friend, put ye not confidence in a guide: keep the doors of thy mouth from her that lieth in thy bosom” (Micah 7:5).
+The Bible tells us “Trust you not in a friend, put you not confidence in a guide: keep the doors of thy mouth from her that lieth in thy bosom” (Micah 7:5).
 There are many that we are not to put our trust or confidence in because it seems sooner or later they will fail us and even those who may be very close to us.
 I wish that were not the case!

 How do we have confidence and trust in someone?
 Confidence is a by-product of knowing someone.
 It is not something that we try to obtain.
 When we get to know people and what they are like, and if they have proven that they are honest, reliable and dependable and keep their word, we tend to have trust in them.
 Are they true to their word?
 Do they do what they say they will do?
 The more we know of them and see in them honesty, reliability and dependability, the more likely we are to have trust and confidence in them because they have proven themselves trustworthy.